 Above all, please remember you are not alone.
 With greater understanding, kindness and representation hopefully making its way through society - we can only push for progress.

 What should I be looking for in a counsellor or psychotherapist?

-Currently there are no official rules or regulations stipulating what level of training a counsellor dealing with sexuality needs.
-There are however several accredited courses, qualifications and workshops available to counsellors to improve their knowledge of a particular area, so for peace of mind you may wish to check to see if they have had further training in issues regarding sexuality.
+Currently, there are no official rules or regulations stipulating what level of training a counsellor dealing with sexuality needs.
+There are however several accredited courses, qualifications and workshops available to counsellors to improve their knowledge of a particular area, so for peace of mind, you may wish to check to see if they have had further training in issues regarding the LGBTQ+ community.